-- This online course is divided into weekly modules. - Be sure to print off the course schedule so that you are able to keep up with the due dates.
-There will be important assessment due dates every week. - You should expect to spend at least 12 hours per week reading, working on assignments and studying. - Your learning will be assessed with quizzes, discussions, assignments and exams.
+- This is a hybrid course which meets Monday Thursday on campus.
+Friday work will be done online.
+Online work will include quizzes, exams and online discussions and assignments. - There will be important assessment due dates every week. - You should expect to spend at least 12 hours per week reading, working on assignments and studying. - Your learning will be assessed with quizzes, discussions, assignments and exams. - Each week in class activities will include lecture, small group and whole class discussion, activities, video viewing and reflection.